 These equipment use, management, and disposition instructions are applicable to assistance agreement recipients and subrecipients acquiring equipment under this award.
-State agencies may use, manage and dispose of equipment acquired under assistance agreements by the State in accordance with State laws and procedures.
+State agencies may use, manage and dispose of equipment acquired a Federal award by the state in accordance with state laws and procedures.

-Recipient agrees the equipment acquired under this assistance agreement will be subject to the use and management and disposition regulations at 40 CFR 30.34 and 31.32, as applicable.
-Equipment is defined as tangible non-expendable personal property having a useful life of more than one year and an acquisition cost and/or current market value of \$5,000 or more per unit.
+Recipient agrees the equipment acquired under this assistance agreement will be subject to the use and management and disposition regulations at 40 CFR 200.313.

+Equipment is defined as tangible personal property having a useful life of more than one year and a per-unit acquisition cost which equals or exceeds the lesser of \$5,000, or the capitalization level established by the non-Federal entity for financial statement purposes (see 2 CFR 200.12 Capital assets).
 Certified or verified technologies, vehicles, engines and nonroad equipment are considered to be equipment to the extent they fall within this definition.

-Recipient agrees that at the end of the project period the recipient will continue to use the equipment purchased under this assistance agreement in the project or program for which it was acquired as long as needed, whether or not the project or program continues to be supported by federal funds.
+Recipient agrees that at the end of the project period the recipient will continue to use the equipment purchased under this assistance agreement in the project or program for which it was acquired as long as needed, whether or not the project or program continues to be supported by the Federal award.
+When acquiring replacement equipment, the non-Federal entity may use the equipment to be replaced as a trade-in or sell the property and use the proceeds to offset the cost of the replacement property.
+Items of equipment with a current per unit fair market value of \$5,000 or less may be retained, sold or otherwise disposed of with no further obligation to the Federal awarding agency.